 “We are proud to host this competition for a fifth year and continue to encourage innovation in the Sacramento region,” said Sacramento Kings President of Business Operations John Rinehart.
 “The Capitalize contest is an opportunity to foster the local startup community and provide entrepreneurs with meaningful resources and support to help advance their companies.”

 The “Sweet 16” companies that are selected for Capitalize will be notified on Tuesday, February 25.
-The Kings will then host a Pitch Workshop on February 27 and Coaching Sessions on March 2 to help the "Sweet 16" solidify their pitches.
-On March 4, the 16 companies will deliver a brief “elevator pitch” and interview with representatives of the judging panel to earn one of the “Elite Eight” semi-finalist spots.
+The Kings will then host a Pitch Coaching Session on March 2 to help the contestants solidify their pitches.
+On March 4, the 16 companies will deliver a brief “elevator pitch” and interview with representatives of the judging panel to earn one of the eight semi-finalist spots.

-On March 9, the “Elite Eight” will participate in Pitch Day, during which they will present their business ideas in front of a panel of successful entrepreneurs, executives and investors to potentially earn a spot as one of the top companies to continue to the Capitalize Finals.
+On March 9, the semi-finalists will participate in Pitch Day, during which they will present their business ideas in front of a panel of successful entrepreneurs, executives and investors to potentially earn a spot as one of the top companies to continue to the Capitalize Finals.

 The four finalists will work with the Kings to create pitch videos that will be displayed on the Capitalize website and used for fan voting, which will be open from March 18 until halftime of the Sacramento Kings vs. Atlanta Hawks game on March 26.
 At that time, the judges’ votes, along with the fan vote will be tallied to determine the winner of the 2020 Capitalize contest, who will be awarded $10,000 at center court.